arab07/instaflow/README.md

 - WiFi causes your IP address to be blocked or spam.
 - Not getting a Success or Checkpoint result.
 - WiFi causes it to get stuck at the words **"HIDUPKAN MODE PESAWAT 2 DETIK".**

+### I Only Got Checkpoints?

+- Instagram's security is getting tighter and they update all the time.
+- Wrong selection of user-agent and method.
+- Your provider may have a problem.
+- The target that you entered is not good or has been cracked by someone.

 ##